Quantum Science Camp

 1. Send the following information to Mr. Teng Ma at tengma@tamu.edu as soon as possible prior to your travel.

 a.
-Your preferred mode of travel, eg. automobile, airline
+Your preferred dates and mode of travel, eg. automobile, airline

 b.
 Your preferred point of departure to Casper and final destination after Casper